Disclosure: We may earn a commission from links on this page. Learn more.

 Q: Do I need a Proton account to use Proton Meet?

-A: No. You can join through a link, but a Proton account is more useful if you want tighter access across Proton Workspace tools like Mail, Drive, Calendar, and Pass.
+A: You may be able to join through a meeting link, but a Proton account is more useful if you want tighter access across Proton Workspace tools like Mail, Drive, Calendar, and Pass.

 Q: Is Proton open source or proprietary?